smartems/smartems/docs/sources/features/datasources/mssql.md

 *$__timeFrom()* | Will be replaced by the start of the currently active time selection.
 For example, *'2017-04-21T05:01:17Z'* *$__timeTo()* | Will be replaced by the end of the currently active time selection.
 For example, *'2017-04-21T05:06:17Z'* *$__timeGroup(dateColumn,'5m'[, fillvalue])* | Will be replaced by an expression usable in GROUP BY clause.
 Providing a *fillValue* of *NULL* or *floating value* will automatically fill empty series in timerange with that value. <br/>For example, *CAST(ROUND(DATEDIFF(second, '1970-01-01', time_column)/300.0, 0) as bigint)\*300*.
-*$__timeGroup(dateColumn,'5m', 0)* | Same as above but with a fill parameter so missing points in that series will be added by grafana and 0 will be used as value.
+*$__timeGroup(dateColumn,'5m', 0)* | Same as above but with a fill parameter so missing points in that series will be added by smartems and 0 will be used as value.
 *$__timeGroup(dateColumn,'5m', NULL)* | Same as above but NULL will be used as value for missing points.
 *$__timeGroup(dateColumn,'5m', previous)* | Same as above but the previous value in that series will be used as fill value if no value has been seen yet NULL will be used (only available in smartEMS 5.3+).
 *$__timeGroupAlias(dateColumn,'5m')* | Will be replaced identical to $__timeGroup but with an added column alias (only available in smartEMS 5.3+).